Plenary Council – Listen to what the Spirit is saying …

 After seeking and receiving the approval of Pope Francis, the Australian Catholic Bishops have called a Plenary Council for 2020, at which decisions about the future of the Catholic Church in Australia will be made.

-Thousands of Australians have been involved in the first phase of the journey toward the Plenary Council, the Listening and Dialogue stage, which ended on Ash Wednesday.
+Thousands of Australians have been involved in the first phase of the journey toward the Plenary Council, the Listening and Dialogue stage, which ended on Ash Wednesday in 2019.

-A draft report analysizing submissions to the Council and collating themes that emerged during discussion will be released to coincide with the second phase of the journey, the Discernment and Dialogue stage, to be launched on 9th June, Pentecost Sunday, 2019.
+A draft report analysing submissions to the Council and collating themes that emerged during discussion was released to coincide with the second phase of the journey, the Discernment and Dialogue stage on 9th June, Pentecost Sunday 2019.

 What is a Plenary Council?